namtk/ManiNetCluster/README.md

 2. Align the networks incrementally in pseudo-time using manifold alignment and warping techniques

-3. Cluster genes into modules of four different types (type A: conserved modules, type B, type C: specific-specific modules, type D: functional connectivity modules.
+3. Cluster genes into modules of four different types (type I: conserved modules, type II, type III: specific-specific modules, type IV: functional connectivity modules).

 Included  in  our  package  is  an  example dataset.
 These  data are published  in (1) and  describe  a day/night  timecourse  of  synchronized  cultures  of  a  green  alga.